 Additionally, hairless dog breeds can benefit from cooling vests in high temperatures.
-You should always dress them in a coat or sweater in cold temperatures too.
+You should always dress them in a dog coat or jacket in cold temperatures too.
 The best dog clothing will need to be used as a substitute for a fur coat with hairless breeds.

 4. Densely Coated Dog Breeds

 While densely coated breeds like the Saint Bernard or Newfoundland are well protected in the colder months, they are particularly susceptible to overheating when it’s warm outside.
 These dogs should not be kept in particularly warm climates at all, and when summer months hit in most other areas, these dogs can benefit from cooling vests to prevent elevated body temperatures.

 In addition to the physical characteristics that are inherent to a dog, there are also some health conditions that can put a dog at higher risk for hypothermia or hyperthermia.
 These pups can benefit from the best dog clothes and footwear to help them to maintain a safe body temperature.

 Underweight dogs lack the natural insulation needed to maintain a healthy body temperature and protect themselves from the harsher environment.